 If you are in my service area, I will visit your barn/home, or you can bring your horse to me.
 I have an office in St. Michaels where I work with humans and canines.

 I strongly encourage the horse’s rider, trainer or owner (whoever has asked for the session) to be present for at the session.
-I want you to share in learning what is being experienced.
-The more interactive this process is, the better.
+I want you to share in learning what is being experienced an be part of the bonding experience that occurs.
+You will have homework to perform to assist you and your animal to achieve the goals desired.

 Work with the body affects the nervous system.
 Although there is no strong pressure or manipulation of the horse going on, some horses may not be able to tolerate more than 10-15 minutes initially.